 "We did receive Kelly's remains on August 18th and we've had her funeral," said Frech's mother, Jeanne.

-However, a check of Florida arrest records show that Kelly and Bergseth were never housed in the Seminole County jail at the same time.
+Both had been incarcerated at separate times in Florida jails, but a check of Florida arrest records show that Kelly and Bergseth were never housed in the Seminole County jail at the same time.
 Kelly had been arrested for domestic violence against a former fiance and shoplifting.
 "They traded accusations," said Jeanne Frech.

 Frech says her daughter and Bergseth met at a crisis center in Florida.
 "Kelly had been going through a hard time since the death of her father four years earlier.
 She became so depressed she lost her job, she just wanted a fresh start and followed Adam to Missouri."